FloSeu/GAIN-GRN/FAQ.rst

 use the *Uniprot Domain* entries of better conserved domains, i.e. EGF, to extract a set of structures from the AlphaFoldDB which is more consistent as a base dataset.
 In this case, the following procedure is advised:

 1. Write a separate detection function specific for the key markers of your domain

    - Identify key regions of high/low conservation and structural homo-/heterogeneity.

    - Be aware of possible subdomains that need splitting for templates.

 2. Create a new *DomainObject* class which has key markers, boundaries etc. of your target domain

    - In case of GAIN domains, we are dealing with domains that have *either* helices or strands.
 In mixed domains, the data structure needs to be altered to accurately reflect the secondary structural composition

 3. Adjust subselection routines for template detection and curation

    - Are there different families of proteins in your dataset?
 You should assess the structural variance in each of subselections until you reach a sufficient level of coverage.

    - Assign names to segments manually in your *template data*.
-For this, you can either do a "maximalist approach", where you assign names to as many segments as possible, regardless of conservation; or you stick to a "minimalist approach", where only the most conserved segments are labeled.
+For this, you can either do a "maximalist approach", where you assign names to as many segments as possible, regardless of conservation,

+     or you stick to a "minimalist approach", where only the most conserved segments are labeled.

 **Are cancer-enriched positions all relevant for wet-lab experiments?**